galaxyproject/training-material/topics/proteomics/tutorials/maxquant-msstats-dda-lfq/tutorial.md

 >
 {: .hands_on}

-Two of the differentially abundant proteins found here were also found and stained with antibodies in the original publication: Collagen XIV which is higher in RDEB cSCC than in metastasizing cSCC and Serum amyloid P-component  which is higher in metastasizing cSCC than in RDEB cSCC.
-Serum amyloid P-component is an acute-phase inflammatory response protein, which expression is dependent on complement component C3 that has previously been linked to cSCC progression.
+Three of the differentially abundant proteins found here were also found and stained with antibodies in the original publication: Collagen XIV which is higher in RDEB cSCC than in metastasizing cSCC and Serum amyloid P-component as well as X-ray repair cross-complementing protein 6, which are both higher in metastasizing cSCC than in RDEB cSCC.
 Collagen XIV is a fibril associated collagen which may have tissue stabilizing function in the dermis.
 The upregulation of collagen XIV as well as other collagens in RDEB cSCC could be a compensation effort for the impaired collagen VII in RDEB tissues.
 Collagen VII is indeed only found in some RDEB samples and with such low intensities that it appears as upregulated in metastasized cSCC.

 ![col14 staining](../../images/maxquant-msstats-lfq/col14_ihc.png "Immunoflourescence staining of collagen XIV in RDEB and metastasizing cSCC skin tissues")